-Now a days technical support engineers prefers to use bootable USB flash drive for Linux installation in place of created bootable CD/DVD drive.
-Installing system using bootable flash USB drive is much faster than CD/DVD.
-This article will help you to how to create bootable USB drive of any Linux distribution using Ubuntu or LinuxMint operating system.
+Nowadays technical support engineers prefer to use a bootable USB flash drive for the Linux installation in place of created bootable CD/DVD drive.
+The installation using a bootable flash USB drive is much faster than CD/DVD.
+This article will help you how to create a bootable USB drive of any Linux distribution using Ubuntu or LinuxMint operating system.

 $ sudo add-apt-repository ppa:gezakovacs/ppa $ sudo apt-get update $ sudo apt-get install unetbootin